heart-gen/rfmix_reader/README.md

 ```

 The chunking is suboptimal for phasing, so remember to
 rechunk before using for optimal processing.
+This is only needed
+when loading individual chromosomes.
+The merged data is already
+optimized.

 ```python
 local_array = admix["local_ancestry"].chunk({"variant": 20000, "sample": 100})